For KS1 groups we offer a Discovery Day programme. These are flexible visit days, and can include any of the following:

 Information is also available in Our Education Programme Explained and our Primary Programme Guide (PDF) where you can also find full descriptions of all the educational sessions and tips on how to plan your visit.

-Our programmes for schools are FREE, with the exception of planetarium shows, which carry a charge of £45 for groups of up to 15 students, or £90 for groups of up to 30 students.
+Our programme for schools is FREE, with the exception of planetarium shows, which carry a charge of £45 for groups of up to 15 students, or £90 for groups of up to 30 students.

 Each planetarium show lasts 30 minutes and can accommodate up to two classes of 30 students.